 Running after birth - It can feel heavy, strange and even scary.
 So why do so many women want to rush back to running after birth?
+Well, there’s the feeling of freedom of being outdoors and out of the house.

 The mental and physical release.
 The endorphin rush.
 And of course, the weight loss that often accompanies running.